agouy/vole_genome_analysis/README.md

-# vole_genome_analysis
+# Vole genome analysis

-Material for the analysis of Microtus whole genomes
+This repository contains material for the analysis of Microtus whole genomes.